 Senior High Youth Group – Midnight Run

-On Saturday, June 8th, our senior high youth group participated in a Midnight Run, a volunteer organization dedicated to finding common ground between the housed and the homeless.
+Over the years, our senior high youth group has participated in Midnight Run, a volunteer organization dedicated to finding common ground between the housed and the homeless.

 In over 1,000 relief missions per year, Midnight Run volunteers from churches, synagogues, schools and other civic groups distribute food, clothing, blankets and personal care items to the homeless poor on the streets of New York City.
 The late-night relief efforts to create a forum for trust, sharing, understanding and affection.
 That human exchange is the essence of the Midnight Run mission.